gaehlerm/SoftwareEngineering/README.md

 As one example, a flight may refer to the time between takeoff and landing.
 But there may also be direct flights or flights with stopovers.
 This is an example where one expression may have different meanings, depending on the type of model you are working with.
 Therefore, it is always important to keep in mind the type of domain model you are currently working in and the specific type of flight you are discussing.

+## Domain Specific Language

+A Domain Specific Language (DSL) is a language is a language specifically tailored to the needs of a certain problem.
+Though it is not exactly defined how this language should look like.
+Obviously it has to be a programming language of some sort.
+It can be one relying on heavy usage of preprocessor macros or a language like Gherkin that resembles spoken language.
+Yet it can also be a API using normal function calls.

+Honestly, I don't like the preprocessor or Gherkin approach.
+If that was the best way to program, our programming languages would all work this way.
+Which is not the case, probably for a reason.
+I prefer to design a dedicated API to every problem that a marketing person can still understand with a little bit of programming knowledge.
+That's also way less work than developing a preprocessor or Gherkin language.

 ## Refactoring toward deeper insight

 // figure out what to write here exactly.
 Reread the corresponding chapter in DDD.